aws-amplify/docs/js/tutorials/building-ionic-4-apps/index.md

 # Part 1: Create an Ionic 4 App

-This section will introduce Ionic basics and you will learn how to bootstrap a new Ionic app with the Ionic CLI.
-In subsequent parts of the tutorial, you will add cloud functionality to the application that you will create in this section.
+This section will introduce Ionic basics, and you will learn how to bootstrap a new Ionic app with the Ionic CLI.
+In subsequent parts of the tutorial, you will add cloud functionality to your application.

 The source code for this section of the tutorial can be found in *tutorial-part-1* branch of the [project Github repo](https://github.com/aws-samples/aws-amplify-ionic-sample/tree/tutorial-part-1).
 {: .callout}